 Dee Burrell, Cancer Survivor, Motivational Speaker and CEO

 Before she started her motivational speaking career, Dee Burrell was an administrative assistant.
-Now, she both launched the National Breast Cancer Awareness Foundation, and travels the country as a motivational speaker, helping women to build self-esteem and self-motivation.
+Now, she both launched the National Breast Cancer Awareness Foundation and travels the country as a motivational speaker, helping women to build self-esteem and self-motivation.
 As a breast cancer survivor, Burrell notes in the book Think Like An Entrepreneur that she is particularly passionate about encouraging women to look for and recognize the signs of breast cancer.

 Specifically, Burrell often speaks about breast cancer, finding that sharing her journey with cancer and remission helps women learn how to detect breast cancer, encourage them in their treatments, and move forward with their lives during remission.

-Offering advice to new entrepreneurs, Burrell says “Make sure [you are starting] a business that you love and have a wealth of interest…Network and meet as many people in your same interest and allow yourself to make mistakes.
+Offering advice to new entrepreneurs, Burrell says “Make sure [you are starting] a business that you love and have a wealth of interest…Network and meet as many people in your interest and allow yourself to make mistakes.
 Sometimes that is the best way to learn!”

 Donna Zobel, Cancer Survivor, Manufacturing

-Donna Zobel was the president of Myron Zucker, an electrical component manufacturer, when she was diagnosed with cancer at 45 years old.
+Donna Zobel was the president of Myron Zucker, an electrical component manufacturer when she was diagnosed with cancer at 45 years old.
 At first, she struggled with whether or not to tell customers and clients about her diagnosis.
 Once she did start telling clients, she found that disclosing her diagnosis helped her create connections with her customers.
 Instead of feeling like cancer was a no-no topic, many of her clients shared stories about how cancer had touched their own lives, or the lives of loved ones.

 Zobel believes that women entrepreneurs in particular struggle to share their personal details with clients.
 “We’ve spent our lives assuring everyone that we’re strong and confident and can conquer all,” says Zobel.
-Her diagnosis and remission has helped her to create her business and work with her clients over time.
+Her diagnosis and remission have helped her to create her business and work with her clients over time.

 As an entrepreneur, there will be challenges to overcome as you look to make your business the best it can be.
 What challenges do you see on your horizon?